-Hamilton Yarbrough, Nurse-Midwife, Licensed-Midwife
+Hamilton Yarbrough, Nurse-Midwife, Professional Midwife, Licensed-Midwife

 Hamilton Headshot.jpg